Mastercard/flow/assert/assert-junit5/src/it/packaged-consumer/README.md

   original native invocation without replacing or offloading it; its context is cleared afterwards.
-* Normal, processing-error/dependent-abort and empty runs observe factory terminal and stream cleanup.
+* Normal, processing-error/dependent-abort and empty runs observe factory terminal and exactly one close of each stream.
 Post-run handle close is idempotent; handle reuse and retained executable re-entry fail.
 Thirty-four same-JVM parallel repeats provide a short repeated-execution smoke check.
 Together these prove repeated execution, idempotent close and re-entry guards, **not registration disposal or heap reachability**.
 Source review found no production leak: `FlowNativeCall.PENDING` is removed at attachment independently of later owner release; the handshake